noahk587/Brain-Tumor-Detection/README.md

 ## Using a Local Host
 Node.js is needed to run on local host.
-Additionaly, numpy, io, PIL, flask, flask_cors Python packages need to be installed.
+Additionaly, numpy, io, PIL, flask, flask_cors packages in Python need to be installed.
 1. **Clone the repository**:
     ```bash
     git clone https://github.com/noahk587/Brain-Tumor-Detection.git